 Therefore, whenever pre-import condition is applicable in respect of the goods to be imported, the Advance Authorization holder does not have any liberty to export in anticipation of Authorization.
-The moment input materials are subject to pre-
+The moment input materials are subject to pre-import condition, they become ineligible for export in anticipation of Authorization, by virtue of the said provision of Para 4.27 (d).

 7.9 The pre-import condition requires the imported materials to be used for the manufacture of finished goods, which are in turn required to be exported towards discharge of export obligation, and the same is only possible when the export happens subsequent to the commencement of imports after allowing reasonable time to manufacture finished goods out of the same.
 Therefore, when the law demands pre-import condition on the input materials to be imported, goods cannot be exported in anticipation of Advance Authorization.
-Provisions of Para 4.27(a) & (b), i.e export in anticipation of Authorization and the pre-import condition on the input materials are mutually exclusive and cannot go hand in hand.
+Provisions of Para 4.27(a) & (d), i.e export in anticipation of Authorization and the pre-import condition on the input materials are mutually exclusive and cannot go hand in hand.